-Historical information provided from IPL included a drawing of the original site grading plan contours prepared by Black & Veatch (1976), the most recent topographic/bathymetric survey of the OGS ZLD Pond completed by French-Reneker-Associates (2015), as well as historical information on the depth in which the CCR is present within the inactive CCR surface impoundment.
+The volume of impounded CCR and water (i.e. total volume) within the OGS ZLD Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from IPL.
+Historical information provided from IPL included a drawing of the original site grading plan contours prepared by Black & Veatch (1976), as well as the most recent topographic/bathymetric survey of the OGS ZLD Pond completed by French-Reneker-Associates (2015).
+Additionally, IPL provided historical information on the depth in which the CCR is present within the inactive CCR surface impoundment.

-The water surface elevation of the CCR surface impoundment that was observed at the time of the annual inspection was 670.23 feet, approximately 2 feet below the water surface elevation that was surveyed at the time of the initial annual inspection in 2017.
+The water surface elevation of the CCR surface impoundment that was surveyed at the time of the annual inspection was 673.56 feet.
 Based upon historical documentation provided by IPL, the average bottom of CCR elevation identified in soil borings taken throughout the CCR surface impoundment was approximately 656.8 feet.
-Thus, the average interior storage height of the OGS ZLD Pond at the time of the annual inspection was approximately 13.43 feet.

-The surface area of the OGS ZLD Pond, in the area where both water and CCR were present, was approximately 19 acres.
-The total volume of impounded CCR and water within the OGS ZLD Pond at the time of the annual inspection was approximately 412,000 cubic yards.
+The surface area of the OGS ZLD Pond, in the area where both water and CCR were present, was approximately 18.7 acres.
+The total volume of impounded CCR and water within the OGS ZLD Pond at the time of the annual inspection was approximately 505,300 cubic yards.

-2.2.6 Structural Weaknesses and Disruptive Conditions (\$257.83(b)(2)(vi) and \$257.100(a))
+2.2.6 Structural Weaknesses and Disruptive Conditions (§257.83(b)(2)(vi) and §257.100(a))